What the House GOP is proposing in its first draft of Trump’s sweeping tax and spending cuts package

 The Energy and Commerce Committee is also calling to rescind funding from many of the clean energy programs passed under the Inflation Reduction Act, which Democrats pushed through Congress in 2022 when they had the majority in both chambers.

-The plan would temporarily boost the standard deduction by $1,000 for single filers and $2,000 for married couples.

-Plus, it would make permanent a special deduction for the owners of certain pass-through entities who pay their business taxes on their individual tax returns.
-It would beef up that deduction to 22%, up from 20%.
-These so-called pass-through businesses include partnerships, such as those formed by lawyers, doctors or investors.

-Here’s what we know about what other House committees have already approved:
+Here’s what we know about what other House committees have already voted to approve:

 Federal student loans